|

 applications

-A decision on a visa application shall be taken within 10 calendar days of
+A decision on a visa application shall be taken within 15 calendar days of the

 This period may be extended up to 30 days when further scrutiny is needed.